If you are considering a career in recruitment, or you’d like to know more about what goes into being a recruitment consultant, read on...

-Then I’m back to the office and onto the phone to some of my clients to chat about my newly registered candidates.
+Then I’m back to the office and onto the phone with some of my clients to chat about my newly registered candidates.
 I then catch up with all my candidates who have been attending interviews that week.
 We debrief and then I call to my clients to see how they felt the interviews went.
-I then pass the feedback back and forth so everyone is in the loop.
+I pass the feedback back and forth so everyone is in the loop.

-I sometimes get temporary bookings phoned through for the following week for roles like payroll administrators etc. So I then get on the phone to speak to my bank of temporary candidates to fill the booking.
+I sometimes get temporary bookings phoned through for the following week for roles like payroll/accounts administrators etc. So I then get on the phone to speak to my bank of temporary candidates to fill the booking.

 No two days are the same but the variety is what makes this a very challenging yet reward role to have.

 Do you think you’ve got what it takes to be an Accountancy and Finance recruitment consultant at Vanilla?
 Check out our dedicated 'Work For Us' page